goblinfactory/iconsole/README.md

 You can use `IConsole` as simply as typing, `add package IConsole`.
 You can always come back later and remove it.

+## Project Status

+- **The project is in currently only at alpha concept stage** (i.e. pre-beta), meaning that the final interface contracts are still being finalised and may change with the final version.
+The ink on this project is still only a few days wet.
+I have not yet migrated `Goblinfactory.Konsole` over to using the new contracts yet.
+As soon as that's done I'll release the first version `1.0.0-alpha` do some testing, and then remove the alpha status.

 ## How to use IConsole?

 Pick the narrowest set of features that the class that you are refactoring depends on.